Cedar8344/ores/Reference_Implementation/Devices_Integration_Prototyping.md

 5. For current setup we use the AC couple solution for simplicity reason, it means we need two separate inverters.
 We plan next version or setup to be able to use DC couple solution (solar MPPT battery DC charger) as well.

 ![Progress Milestone](./images/progress_milestone.png)

+May 22th, 2024
+- grammer and wording edits